craftpulse/craft-timeloop/README.md

 ## Timeloop Roadmap

-Some things to do, and ideas for potential features:
+Potential features for the future:

-* Mutations for GQL
+* Mutations for GraphQL
-* Reminder Support - with custom entries
+* Reminder Support
-* Provide additional GQL Type for LoopPeriod and TimeString Models
+* Provide additional GraphQL types for LoopPeriod and TimeString models
-* Make Field Translatable
+* Make the fieldtype translatable
-* Provide Translations
+* Provide language translations
-* Add the posibilities to blocklist dates ( which shouldn't be parsed )
+* Add the possibility to blocklist dates
-* Add Bank Holidays and Holiday settings
+* Add holiday settings
-* Localise Bank Holidays and Holidays based on Craft TimeZone Settings
+* Localise holidays based on the CraftCMS timezone settings

-* Providing a controller to fetch if today is the first upcoming date
-* Providing a controller to fetch if today is the first reminder upcoming date
-* And Many more!
+And many more!

 Brought to you by [Percipio.London](https://percipio.london)